Huawei plans more cuts to jobs, investment in Australia

 The Australian Financial Review first reported the comments.

-Huawei had terminated AUS$100 million (US$72.3 million) of research and development investments in Australia since the 5G ban, Mitchell said.
+Huawei had terminated A$100 million (US$72.3 million) of research and development investments in Australia since the 5G ban, Mitchell said.

 Huawei last month said it would end its sponsorship of an Australian rugby league club a year earlier than expected due to a downturn in its business.

-Diplomatic relations between Australia and China have soured this year after Australia called for an independent international investigation into the source of the coronavirus pandemic.
+Diplomatic relations between Australia and China have soured this year after Australia called for an independent international investigation into the source of the COVID-19 pandemic.

 Beijing was angered by the move and has since blocked Australian beef imports, placed dumping tariffs on Australian barley, and launched an anti-dumping investigation into Australian wine.